-The Stages of a Relationship Most Couples Go Through
+The 5 Stages of a Relationship That Most Couples Go Through

 Ever found yourself wondering where your relationship is going?
 If you’ve been with your partner for a while now, it might be time to start thinking about your relationship timeline — where you’re at, and where you want to go.

 From the infatuation phases of love through to a healthy sex life and a more committed long-term relationship, no two journeys are the same.
-But if you’re wondering where you’re at, this guide to a healthy relationship will better explain those different stages.
+But are there specific stages of a relationship that every couple goes through?

 As a disclaimer, this guide is for consensual, monogamous relationships, but we may be able to apply these feelings to romantic partners in other settings.
 Ready to take it to the next level?